-In this context, COVID-19 is proving to be a catalyst for adoption of real-time payments technologies: 68 percent of respondents believe the pandemic will accelerate adoption.
+In this context, market changes have proven to be a catalyst for adoption of real-time payments technologies: 68% of respondents believe that recent upheavals will accelerate adoption.

 Consumer-facing businesses are introducing new capabilities as e-commerce soars.
-But even in nonconsumer sectors, individuals who have benefitted during the pandemic from digital transformation in their personal lives now expect the same sort of functionality in the work environment.
+But even in non-consumer sectors, individuals who have benefitted during the pandemic from digital transformation in their personal lives now expect the same sort of functionality in the work environment.